-- NEW: UK government confirms it is stepping up aviation security measures
+- UK government confirms it is stepping up aviation security measures

 - Homeland Security imposing enhanced security measures at certain overseas airports